-COC must ensure that the lack of technology or inability to use technology for remote briefings does not pose a disadvantage to families that may not be apparent to COC.
+The PHA must ensure that the lack of technology or inability to use technology for remote briefings does not pose a disadvantage to families that may not be apparent to the PHA.
 The PHA must ensure that the family has appropriate technological access in order to fully participate in the remote briefing.